 The Mock Trial Officer coordinates the termly Mock Trial, ensuring the smooth-running of the event and organising workshops in relation to trial advocacy skills.

 The Publicity Officer handles the promotion of all Society and Bar-related events through social media and email channels.
 Responsibilities also include doing write-ups for events and handling social events.

-The Sponsorship Officers are responsible for getting sponsorship for the Society, whether this is through finding a long-standing sponsor or finding one-off sponsorship for events.
+The Sponsorship Officer is responsible for getting and maintaining sponsorship for the Society, whether this is through finding a long-standing sponsor or finding one-off sponsorship for events.